lucidphp/lucid/lucid/mux/README.md

 ##### Dependency Injection

-If the handler dipatcher/resolver is constructed with an instance of `Interop\Container\ContainerInterface` it will also check if the left hand side is a service registered by the di container.
+If the handler resolver (`Lucid\Mux\Handler\Resolver` by default) is constructed with an instance of `Interop\Container\ContainerInterface` it will also check if the left hand side is a service registered by the di container.

 ```php
 <?php